microsoft/pxt-arcade/docs/hardware/adding.md

 #### ST7735 at 160x128

-The screen needs to be connected to the hardware SPI module.
+The screen connection is through the hardware SPI module.

 On some screens:
 * the RS/DC is called A0